Farewell to Efraín Recinos, The Guatemalan Picasso

-According to Efraín Enrique Recinos Valenzuela Wikipedia, he was born in 1928 in , the informal name of Quetzaltenango City, Guatemala’s second largest city.
+According to Efraín Enrique Recinos Valenzuela biography at his official website and at Wikipedia, he was born in 1928 in Xela, the informal name of Quetzaltenango City, Guatemala’s second largest city.
 Later on, he moved to Guatemala City to continue his studies and pretty much stayed for the remainder of his life.
-Efraín Recinos also worked extensively in Antigua Guatemala where you can find some his work at Santo Domingo del Cerro and at Casa Santo Domingo.at and at
+Efraín Recinos also worked extensively in Antigua Guatemala where you can find some his work at Santo Domingo del Cerro and at Casa Santo Domingo.

 On Sunday, October 2, 2011, we said our goodbyes to Efraín Recinos, Guatemala’s most extraordinary and prolific artist.
-Athat one may need a few days to get a glimpse of this prolific Guatemalan Picasso as described in the quoted text below.
+A Google search throws so much about Efraín Recinos that one may need a few days to get a glimpse of this prolific Guatemalan Picasso as described in the quoted text below.

 Efrain Recinos, Guatemalan muralist, sculptor, engineer and architect, who among many other buildings designed the National Theatre in Guatemala City.
 On one of my first trips into the city, I saw, experienced and fell in love with his work, as it proudly embellished the many of the national buildings in Guatemala City.
 This was my first exposure to his work, but after much exploration throughout the city, I was surprise every time my friend Juan Pablo said, “that’s designed by Efrain Recinos too”.

 To take a look at some of Efraín Recinos work and colorful anecdote, continue reading at Raising Mimo.

 Here I share with you a slide show of some of his works found in Santo Domingo del Cerro.
 Click the four departing arrows icon inside the presentation to get a full screen slide show.